-The term of this Contract shall be for a period of three year(s) commencing July 1, 2019, and ending June 30, 2022, and will automatically renew for a two-year period commencing on July 1, 2022, and ending June 30, 2024 (the "Term")-provided, however, that the SPONSOR or GOVERNING AUTHORITY may terminate this Contract prior to its term, pursuant to Article X of this Contract.
+The term of this Contract shall be for a period of five years, commencing July 1, 2023, and ending June 30, 2028 (the "Term")-provided, however, that the SPONSOR or GOVERNING AUTHORITY may terminate this Contract prior to its term, pursuant to Article X of this Contract.
 This Contract may be renewed by the parties hereto in accordance with the requirements of Section 3314.03(E) of the Code.
 This Contract is not valid and binding until executed by both parties.

 No later than November 30 in the calendar year prior to expiration of this Contract, unless such date is waived by the SPONSOR at its sole discretion, the GOVERNING AUTHORITY shall provide to the SPONSOR the application to renew this Contract (the "Renewal Application").
-The Renewal Application shall contain
+The Renewal Application shall contain the following:

-- 1. a report of the progress of the Community School in achieving the educational objectives set forth in the charter; - 2. a detailed financial statement disclosing the cost of administration, instruction, and other spending categories for the Community School that will allow a comparison of such costs to other schools, both public and private; - 3. copies of each of the Annual Reports of the Community School, including the Ohio Department of Education report cards for the Community School and the certified financial statements; - 4. evidence of parent and student satisfaction; and - 5. such other material and information as is required by the SPONSOR.
+- 1. A report of the progress of the Community School in achieving the educational objectives set forth in the charter - 2.
+A detailed financial statement disclosing the cost of administration, instruction, and other spending categories for the Community School that will allow a comparison of such costs to other schools, both public and private - 3.
+Copies of each of the Annual Reports of the Community School, including the Ohio Department of Education report cards for the Community School and the certified financial statements - 4.
+Evidence of parent and student satisfaction - 5.
+Such other material and information as required by the SPONSOR